 Milk glass has been in constant production for so long that collectors have many items to choose from.
-But there's also a great deal to learn because few manufacturers marked their glass pieces and it's not always easy to tell the old from the new.
 One of the largest producers in the twentieth century was Westmoreland Glass Company of Grapeville, Pennsylvania; its factory closed in 1985.
 Only a handful of companies still manufacture milk glass, including the well-known Fenton Art Glass Company of Williamstown, West Virginia.
 Prices can range from just a few dollars to several thousand.
 However, because few American manufacturers marked their glass, it can be difficult to tell when, where, or by whom a piece was made, which is important in determining the value.
 For example, an old, rare piece of milk glass can fetch several thousand dollars, while a charming hobnailed butter dish can be bought for $10.

-Some older milk glass contains lead and will ring like a bell when tapped, and may also display brilliant colors around its edges when held up to the light.
+Some older milk glass contains quantities of lead and will ring like a bell when tapped, and may also display brilliant colors around its edges when held up to the light.
 But newer milk glass certainly has its selling points: it's plentiful, undervalued, and so sturdy that you can put it in the dishwasher.